-Purchase Orders shall be required for procurements of \$1000 or more.
+Purchase Orders shall be required for procurements of \$500 or more; employment of the Procurement Card (P-card) shall be the preferred method for processing transactions of lesser amounts.

-Purchasing shall prepare all purchase orders and send copies to the vendors.
+The Purchasing Agent shall prepare all purchase orders and send copies to the vendors.
 A copy of the purchase order will be forwarded to the requisitioning department.
 The Purchasing Department shall keep and maintain a copy of the purchase order along with a signed PR from the requisitioning department.